This article shows how to install Linux Mint 21 on a new virtual machine with VMware Workstation 17 on Windows 10.

 Step 13: Change the virtual disk type to NVMe.

-Step 14: Create a new virtual disk and configure the disk size higher than the recommended size.
+Step 14: Create a new virtual disk and configure the disk size higher than recommended.

 Step 15: Leave the name and location of the virtual disk at the default value.